 Be extra cautious and only use suppliers that will ensure the security, confidentiality, availability and integrity of the information that is exchanged and stored.
 You’ll find some things to consider before selecting a cloud computing supplier in our CPA guide on best practices in IT use.
 The Order has also negotiated a turnkey cloud service solution to help you meet your professional obligations.
 Find out more >

-Automation is set to become a game-changer for some CPAs.
+Automation will change not only how CPAs perform their work, but also its very nature.
 Part of the work will gradually be done without human intervention.
 Although some jobs may be threatened or need to be reinvented, this innovation also creates tremendous opportunities for CPAs to position themselves as strategic leaders and data analytics specialists, and in some cases renew their service offerings.

 The cyclical nature of financial reporting will be a thing of the past, giving way to continuous accounting and eliminating insanely busy fiscal year-end deadlines.
 Accounting records will be updated in real time, without human input.
 If a sale, purchase or payment transaction has occurred, an automated process will recognize the type of entry required and change the appropriate accounts.